 TAA program funds

+This updated letter includes minor revisions necessary to align with to the implementation of WorkInTexas.com as the Texas Workforce Commission’s (TWC) workforce case management system.

 BACKGROUND:

 The US Department of Labor (DOL) published the Final Rule implementing the Trade Adjustment Assistance Reauthorization Act of 2015 on August 21, 2020.
 The rule modernizes TAA program regulations by streamlining and consolidating 20 Code of Federal Regulations (CFR) parts 617 and 618 and 29 CFR part 90 into 20 CFR part 618, and by aligning the TAA program regulations with the Workforce Innovation and Opportunity Act (WIOA).